 If you’re struggling to make loan or credit card repayments you should speak to your lender or provider about what options are available to you or get debt advice.

-If you’re struggling with your car finance payments, you might be able to get a three-month payment holiday.
+If you’re struggling with your car finance payments, you might be able to get a payment holiday.
 This will not be suitable for everyone, and if you can afford to you should continue to make payments.

 If you already have an arranged overdraft with your main current account provider, you can ask for an interest-free overdraft of up to £500 for three months.
 Some banks are extending this to its customers automatically.
 If you have not got this automatically, you have until 31 October 2020 to ask for it.

 This will run for three months from the date it was agreed if you asked for it.
 But if your account provider offered this automatically, it will run for three months from when it was first became available.